Combine Mock, Version 3.0

 Rueben Bain Jr. , DE , Miami

 The same defenders I've discussed in the Jets and Cardinals blurbs are in play here.
-The team could also look at the WR1 of the draft, likely between Tate and Lemon, it appears.
+The team could also look at the WR1 of the draft.
 Bain's decision not to work out at the Combine suggests to me that he thinks he's going to be picked very high.
 His motor and production are on full display when you turn on the tape, and I'm guessing that Robert Saleh would be very happy to add him to a DL that also features Jeffery Simmons.
 With the trade for Johnson, this would give Saleh yet another edge talent to go along with Simmons.
+It's very much worth noting that multiple sharps in the mock industry are connecting Jeremiyah Love here, which to me is crazy.
+Nonetheless, if the rumblings grow louder, I will have no choice but to consider mocking him here.

 5.

 Fano might be a safer evaluation as a RT prospect than Mauigoa is, since the latter does not have ideal arm length for a tackle.
 Peter Skoronski ended up as a guard, and some think that the same could happen with Mauigoa.
 So if the G-Men go OL, I'm giving the edge to Fano here if both are available.
-Downs could be a consideration, and so could one of Tate/Lemon, considered to be in their own tier for WR1 at this point.
+Downs could be a consideration, and so could the top WR.
 I think a possible course of action for this team is to draft Fano and sign Tyler Linderbaum (Harbaugh's center with the Ravens, who is now a free agent), thus drastically improving the OL in one offseason, similar to what the Bears did last year.
+However, with news that the team is releasing linebacker Bobby Okereke, perhaps Styles' stock is so high that the stars are aligning for Styles with this pick.
+I will go with that for the moment.

 6.